Musk says Twitter to add ‘view count’ for posts - NewsBreak

 Musk said that the decision was made because “over 90% of Twitter users read, but don’t tweet, reply or like, as those are public actions,” and that it will show how “alive” Twitter is.

-The Twitter owner and CEO compared the feature to that of video views on Twitter and other platforms.
-Musk also stated that the view count will be called “impressions.”
+The Twitter owner and CEO compared the feature to that of video view counts on Twitter and other platforms.
+Musk also stated that the view count feature will be called “impressions”.

-Musk later elaborated in another tweet , stating that the impressions, or view counts of the tweet, will be shown to all users, not just the user who posted the tweet, as a similar feature already exists within the platform in which “analytics” can be viewed.
+Musk later elaborated in another tweet , stating that the impressions will be shown to all users, not just the user who posted the tweet, as a similar feature already exists within the platform in which “analytics” can be viewed.

 The announcement of the new feature with an unstated release date comes after Musk stated Tuesday that he will be stepping down as Twitter CEO once he finds a replacement.